 More information on the programme and previous editions can be found (INSERT LINK)

 - a dynamic and critical public programme featuring workshops, panel discussions and events on and off site in collaboration with UK Associates, international residencies and global as well as UK-based institutions.

 - an internal programme of events between UK Associates and international residents, creating a focused environment to foster collaboration, incubate ideas and support the development of new projects.

 THE SELECTED ARTIST WILL RECEIVE:

 - A twelve-week residency in London, including one return, economy-class flight, and a living allowance for food/per diems (£30 per day) and a materials budget of £1000;

-- A single bedroom at DF, which is a shared house with some shared facilities, such as the laundry room, kitchen, and dining room;
+- A single bedroom at Delfina Foundation, which is a shared house with some shared facilities, such as the laundry room, kitchen, and dining room;

 - Opportunities to engage in the art scene in UK through structured and independent time and activities; and

 - Access to a programme of planned group activities and visits to cultural organisations in the UK.